 Post Tenure Review Program

+The Administration and AAUP-FA agree to suspend the Post Tenure Review Program for the 2019-2020, and 2020-2021 academic years.

 The Post Tenure Review Program is intended to facilitate ongoing faculty development in teaching and promote shared knowledge and techniques in support of building and maintaining a culture of learning among faculty and students.

 Annual Faculty Reporting Requirements.
 Effective for the 2012-2013 academic year, each year faculty will share the following information with their departments: